HGTV Is a Never-ending Fantasy Loop. Look Deeper, and It Gets Pretty Ugly.

 Bristol and Aubrey Marunde are the stars of Flip or Flop Vegas, and they have brought the HGTV formula — an endless loop of television in which the dreams of women are made manifest by the swinging sledgehammers of men — to the quivering edge of reductio ad absurdum.
 They love one another; they never quarrel; they worship together at the Church of Home Depot in the Parish of Lowe’s.

 HGTV was the third-most-popular network on cable television in 2016, a 24/7 testament to the powers of Target chic, the open-plan kitchen, and social conservatism.
-It unspools with the same bland cheerfulness as Leave It to Beaver,and its heart is in the same place.
+It unspools with the same bland cheerfulness as Leave It to Beaver, and its heart is in the same place.
 Many viewers — in red states and blue cities, in rent-controlled studio apartments and 6,000-square-foot McMansions — confess it’s a bedtime ritual, prelude to a night spent dreaming of ceramic-tile backsplashes and double-sink vanities.
 Over the past two years, it has become such a ratings and advertising sensation that it is largely responsible for the recent sale, this summer, of its parent company, Scripps Networks Interactive, to Discovery Communications for $11.9 billion.

 HGTV depends on the dream that has been with us since the saltboxes of New England and the Spanish bungalows of Southern California and the Leisuramas of Montauk: that if you can just get the right house — the one that looks like your friends’ houses look, only a little bit better — your family will pour into it, like thick cream into a pitcher: smooth, fluid, pleasing.
 Who could get a divorce in a house with so many lush towels rolled up in the master bathroom?
 Who could raise a sullen teen when there is a “great room” where the family can gather for nachos and football on the big screen?